A direct method to find Stokes multipliers in closed form for P1 and more general integrable systems: Introduction

-For P$_1$ we obtain the asymptotic behavior of tronque\'e solutions with exponential accuracy in the pole-free sectors, with $O(z^{-\frac{25}{16}})$ relative errors in pole regions where the associated asymptotic elliptic functions become trigonometric ones, and $O(z^{-\frac{15}{8}})$ where the elliptic functions are nondegenerate, see Theorem\,\ref{P1p} , \S\ref{sec1} and \S\ref{tro1} below.
+We obtain the asymptotic behavior of tronque\'e solutions with exponential accuracy in the pole-free sectors, with $O(z^{-\frac{25}{16}})$ relative errors in pole regions where the associated asymptotic elliptic functions become trigonometric ones, and $O(z^{-\frac{15}{8}})$ where the elliptic functions are nondegenerate, see Theorem\,\ref{P1p}, \S\ref{sec1} and \S\ref{tro1} below.
 This precision exceeds the one needed to keep track of the Stokes multipliers and then to determine them based on the single-valued consistency mentioned above.

-Until now the Stokes multiplier has been calculated using linearization methods; one interest in developing an alternative approach is that while there is no known method of generating an associated Riemann-Hilbert problem from the P-K property, establishing the P-K property appears a more tractable problem.
+Until now the Stokes multiplier has been calculated using linearization methods; one interest in developing an alternative approach is that while there is no known systematic method of generating an associated Riemann-Hilbert problem from the P-K property, establishing the P-K property is generally a much easier problem.